Waddy Butler Wood: Personal practice

-Waddy Wood's most famous buildings were created after he left Wood, Donn & Deming.
+Waddy Wood created his most famous buildings after he left Wood, Donn & Deming.
 In 1915, he built a home for Henry Parker Fairbanks, which was purchased by Woodrow Wilson in 1920 and became the Woodrow Wilson House (or the Fairbanks-Wilson house).
 As his reputation grew, his client list became quite prominent.
-In addition to President Wilson, he designed a home for Howe P. Corcoran and remodeled the interior of Senator Oscar Underwood's home in Fairfax County - Woodlawn, a home originally designed by William Thornton, which Wood had worked on previously during his association with Donn and Deming.
+He designed a home for Howe P. Corcoran and remodeled the interior of Senator Oscar Underwood's home, Woodlawn, in Fairfax County, Virginia, a home originally designed by William Thornton, which Wood had worked on previously during his association with Donn and Deming.

-In the late 1910s, Wood was featured in an exhibition - at the famous Octagon - of architectural drawings by Washington architects.
+In the late 1910s, Wood was featured in an exhibition—at the famous Octagon—of architectural drawings by Washington architects.
 In 1920 after the Octagon exhibit, Wood was selected to present drawings for the National Architectural Exhibition at the Corcoran Galleries.
 The drawings selected were a mix of works between 1914 and 1920.
 A larger number were drawings of United States Housing Corporation buildings that he designed to house World War I workers.
 He also featured commercial buildings, such as the Shoreham Hotel and Commercial National Bank.
 His residential work featured at the exhibit included the Lawrence Lee Residence.

-During the World War I period, Wood designed many temporary wartime buildings in Washington.
+During World War I, Wood designed many temporary wartime buildings in Washington.
 He did not take a fee for the cost of designing the buildings and as a result was praised by Franklin D. Roosevelt, then a partner of the law firm Roosevelt and O'Connor of New York City.
 Roosevelt and Wood first became associated when Wood designed a house for Roosevelt's uncle, Frederic Delano.
-Wood was active in the Democratic Party and their relationship continued after Roosevelt became President.
+Wood was active in the Democratic Party and their relationship continued after Roosevelt became president.
 Wood was commissioned to design the inauguration court of honor for President Roosevelt, as he had done for Roosevelt's predecessor, Woodrow Wilson.

 Wood was a proponent of the Colonial Revival style.
 In a 1922 article authored by Wood and published in Country Life magazine, he stated that architecture was "frozen history" and evidence of our past.
 His romantic view of buildings and architecture had its source in the days of the Colonial period, when craftsmen considered their buildings an art form.
 His promotion of the Colonial Revival extended beyond the romantic view of the link between our past and present to the economic sensibilities of the early 20th century.
 He argued that the heavy articulation of the Craftsman style was much more costly than the Colonial Revival which is more delicate and simplified.

 While many urban architects of the early 20th century applied classical design values with little adaptation, Wood spoke for an emerging school that regarded classical design as an accent to inspire and punctuate modern design.